 You are required to take this online course within 30 days of hire, or prior to returning to campus.
 You will need to review the OHS NEO checklist (downloadable from this course or from ShareSpace) with your supervisor and upload it to the course to complete it.
 Take this self-guided course now on the Employee Learning Hub.

-To assist health screening, before attending campus, a BC COVID-19 Self-Assessment Tool is available to anyone and can be used to help assess symptoms and determine if you need further assessment or testing for COVID-19.
+To assist health screening, before attending campus, a BC COVID-19 Self-Assessment Tool must be completed each day you are visiting campus.
+The self-assessment is used to help assess symptoms and determine if you need further assessment or testing for COVID-19.

 When you’re on campus